helios-h2020/h.core-Storage/README.md

 HELIOS software components are organized into different repositories so that these components can be developed separately avoiding many conflicts in code integration.
 However, the modules may also depend on each other.
-However, `Storage` module does not depend on other HELIOS projects.
+However, `Storage` module itself does not depend on other HELIOS projects.

 ### How to configure the dependencies ###

+Dependency to  `Storage` module can be configured by adding the following line to a list of dependencies in module specific Android build.gradle file:

+    implementation 'eu.h2020.helios_social.core.storage:storage:1.0.87'

 To manage project dependencies developed by the consortium, the approach proposed is to use a private Maven repository with Nexus.